Opus: Photonic Rail-Optimized Fabric in ML Datacenters: Optical Rails: Challenges and Opportunities

-\myparab{C3: } Distributing a GPU's NIC ports across communication groups allocates only a fraction of NIC bandwidth to each collective, underutilizing the provisioned bandwidth.

 \myparab{A concrete example.} Consider training a model with 3D parallelism (TP, DP, and PP) on DGX H200 nodes (scale-up) connected by an optical rail (scale-out).
-Each GPU has dedicated access to a ConnectX-7 NIC, which can operate in three configurations: one logical 400 Gbps port, two logical 200 Gbps ports, or four 100 Gbps ports~\cite{nvidia2025dgx_h200, nvidia_connectx7_datasheet}.
-As is common, TP is confined to the scale-up domain.
-As a result, TP traffic stays within the node while DP and PP collectives traverse the scale-out optical rail.
+Each GPU has dedicated access to a ConnectX-7 NIC, which can operate in three configurations: \del{one logical}1$\times$400 Gbps port, \del{two logical}\rev{2$\times$}200 Gbps ports, or \del{four}4$\times$100 Gbps ports~\cite{nvidia2025dgx_h200, nvidia_connectx7_datasheet}. \del{As is common, TP is confined to the scale-up domain.
+As a result, TP traffic stays within the node while DP and PP collectives traverse the scale-out optical rail.} TP is confined to the scale-up domain, while DP and PP collectives traverse the scale-out optical rail.
 For the DP collectives, each GPU needs to connect to two neighbors in a ring for ring-based \allreduce.
 For PP collectives, each GPU needs to connect to two neighbors for sending and receiving activations.
-Connections for both of these parallelism dimensions will be made between the GPU's NIC ports and the rail OCS.
+Connections for both of these \del{parallelism dimensions}parallelisms will be made between the GPU's NIC ports and the rail OCS.
 If we use the 4-port NIC configuration, we can assign two ports each to DP and PP to have sufficient degree for ring-based collectives to relevant neighbors.
-This halves the bandwidth available to collectives of each parallelism dimension~(C3).
+This halves the bandwidth available to collectives of each \del{parallelism dimension}parallelism~(C3).
 Moreover, the low per-group degree forces the use of ring-based algorithms~(C1), and adding a fourth scale-out parallelism such as CP is infeasible without additional NICs~(C2).
-The root cause of these limitations is that static circuit-based connectivity of the OCS forces all parallelism dimensions to share a fixed set of physical ports simultaneously.
+The root cause of these limitations is that static circuit-based connectivity of the OCS forces all \del{parallelism dimensions}parallelisms to share a fixed set of physical ports simultaneously.

 \myparab{A note on prior work.} One workaround to these limitations is to multiplex parallelisms over shared physical links across scale-up domains.
 But this introduces a new set of problems: forwarding traffic via intermediate GPUs to reach the destination inflates latency and incurs a bandwidth tax~\cite{mellette2017rotornet}.
 Prior OCS-based ML fabrics have sidestepped these constraints by adding many more NICs per GPU~\cite{wang2023topoopt, sipac,wu2025actina}, restricting the OCS fabric to a single parallelism while relying on electrical switches for the rest~\cite{liao2025mixnet}, or constructing a fixed torus before the job starts~\cite{jouppi2023tpu}, which still suffers from C1 and C3~\cite{lumorph, morphlux}.